shinobi5/skeletor/README.md

 Front-end boilerplate with [parcel](https://parceljs.org/) for bundling dependencies.

 A web component generator (`scripts/create-component.js`) produces a minimal web component boilerplate and test file.
-Web components are not required to be used, but the project is setup to work with web components out of the box.
-If web components are not required and component styles are desired then css files created under `src/css/components/` can be used for component styles (e.g. BEM).
-When using web components the intention is for component styles to be encapsulated within the custom element via the shadowDOM.
-All other css styles are intended to be global.
+Web components are not required to be used, but the project is setup to work with web components.
+If web components are not required, component styles can be created in `src/css/components`.
+Web components don't need external component styles because styles can be encapsulated within the custom element via the shadowDOM.

 A service worker and webmanifest are included for basic PWA features.
 For single page applications, a router like [sk-router](https://github.com/skatejs/skatejs/tree/master/packages/sk-router) can be used with [redux](https://redux.js.org/) for state management.